the-bootcamp-project/Debian-Base-Images/README.md

 ## 🏆 Acknowledgements 🏆

-Thanks for these awesome resources that were used during the development of the **Bootcamp: Docker Image Project Structure**:
+Thanks for these awesome resources that were used during the development of the **Bootcamp: Debian Docker Images**:

 ## 📜 License 📜